 Mitt Romney slams Trump in editorial days before being sworn into Senate

-Sen.-elect Mitt Romney, the 2012 Republican nominee, slammed President Trump's leadership, writing in an editorial in The Washington Post that "the president has not risen to the mantle of the office."
+Mitt Romney slammed President Trump's leadership, writing in an editorial in The Washington Post that "the president has not risen to the mantle of the office."
 Romney will be sworn in as the junior senator from Utah on Thursday.

 Romney writes in the editorial that he hoped Mr. Trump "would rise to the occasion" after the election, and he writes that he approved of some of Mr. Trump's early appointees.
 But Romney calls the departures of White House chief of staff John Kelly and Defense Secretary James Mattis part of the "deep descent" of the presidency in December.